Medical Billing and Coding Jobs in Virginia

 - Website: www.bgh.org

-Since its founding in 1979, BGH has evolved to employ more than 300 staff in a 134-bed hospital.
-Some of their services include acute and emergency care, cardiology, intensive care, outpatient care, physical therapy, respiratory therapy, and nuclear medicine.
+Since its founding in 1979, some of the hospital’s services include acute and emergency care, cardiology, intensive care, outpatient care, physical therapy, respiratory therapy, and nuclear medicine.
 The perks of working at BGH include vision, dental, health, life and disability insurance, a 403b retirement program, paid time off and other benefits.

 - Address: 500 Hospital Drive, Warrenton, VA 20186